louisstow/doc.sproute.io/rest.md

-# Database
+# HTTP Interface

-After defining your data in [models](/docs/model) you need to be able to interact and create the data.
+After defining your data in [models](/docs/models) you need to be able to interact and create the data.
 This is done through an HTTP interface.

-All URLs to access and modify collections are under the URL `/data/<collection>/`.
+All URLs to access and modify collections are under the URL `/data/<model>/`.

 ## GET

-### /data/&lt;collection&gt;
+### /data/&lt;model&gt;

-Retrieve all rows under the collection.
+Retrieve all rows under the model.

 ~~~
 GET /data/articles
 ~~~

-### /data/&lt;collection&gt;/&lt;field&gt;/&lt;value&gt;
+### /data/&lt;model&gt;/&lt;field&gt;/&lt;value&gt;

-Retrieve rows under a collection where the field matches the value.
+Retrieve rows under a model where the field matches the value.

 ~~~
 GET /data/articles/_id/5196eecb08e4860000000001